Controlling Sprites

 Each sprite has a depth value.

 When multiple sprites are rendered together, those with higher depth values appear behind those with lower values.
-To set a sprite's depth, use the "setSpriteDepth" function.

-- Function Format -Arguments:
+- Function Format -

 - spriteID: The ID of the sprite.